filetrust/glasswall-sdk-site/docs/artifacts/WalkWMF.md

     Copyright © 2020 Glasswall Solutions Limited
     ------------------------------------------------------------------------

-Note that there were no nono-WMF files encountered, and all files encountered were opened successfully.
+Note that there were no non-WMF files encountered, and all files encountered were opened successfully.

 The structure of each of the files will be in a text file named after the file with '.txt' suffixed to the filename; it will be in the same director as the file analysed.
 Below is the directory structure after *walkCFB* has been run.
 All the files with extension .txt were created by *walkCFB*: